Dealer

 Played hands show up here with the cards, your decisions, and the result.

-Spanish 21 strategy is denser than regular blackjack because doubling is allowed on any number of cards and 21s made with extra cards can pay a bonus.
-That is why some cells below are card-count limited, like D3 (double only if you got there in 3 cards or fewer, otherwise hit) or S5 (stand only if you got there in 5 cards or fewer, otherwise hit).
+Spanish 21 strategy differs from blackjack because the missing tens change dealer bust rates and player totals, and because doubling is allowed on any number of cards and any total — a three-card 11 is still a double.
 These charts are generated directly from the same tables the trainer grades you against, so what you see here is exactly what you are being coached on.

 Hard totals (not yet doubled)